ChthonVII/guildwarslinuxinstallguide/README.md

 #### FSYNC:

-FSYNC is available in most TkG builds and Proton.
-FSYNC must be enabled by setting the enviroment variable `WINEFSYNC=1`.
+FSYNC is available in most TkG builds and Proton prior to v10.16.
+Wine builds starting from v10.16 might not have FSYNC anymore.
+FSYNC must be enabled by setting the environment variable `WINEFSYNC=1`.
 (In Proton, it's enabled by default, unless disabled by the environment variable `PROTON_NO_FSYNC=1`.)
 If FSYNC is enabled (and supported by the kernel), then ESYNC is disabled automatically.
 You only need to set this variable when playing Guild Wars.
 It does not need to be set for the installation/setup/testing/configuration tasks in this guide.

 FSYNC does not care about the file descriptor limit, but it does require kernel support.
 The current iteration of FSYNC (futex_waitv) requires kernel >=5.16.

 Testing: You should see "fsync: up and running." the console output when you run wine with FSYNC active.

-#### NTSYNC:

-NTSYNC is a forthcoming successor to ESYNC and FSYNC.
-Performance will be similar.
-The main difference is that, unlike ESYNC and FSYNC, NTSYNC is a fully correct reproduction of Windows' thread synchronization behavior.
-Accordingly, it is expected that NTSYNC will be merged into mainline wine, enabled by default, and ESYNC and FSYNC will be removed.
-NTSYNC requires kernel support that was merged in kernel 6.14.

-This part of this guide will require substantial revisions when that happens.
-(Unfortunately, the next Debian stable release is about to freeze its kernel at 6.12.
-Which means the state of affairs where everyone can use NTSYNC is probably years away.)

 ## Part 8: TexMod/uMod/gMod